bryanjuq/1upHealth_CodeChallenge/README.md

 This is a very basic Node application that makes use of the 1upHealth API to display a patient's information obtained via the $everything query against the FHIR API.
-The application makes use of React to render the data elements and Node to stablish a session with 1upHealth API to ultimately serve the requested patient data.
+The application makes use of React to render the data elements and Node to establish a session with 1upHealth API to ultimately serve the requested patient data.